jsdelivrbot/react-youtube-search-2/README.md

 ### Build it
 ```
+To run the app locally, you will need to get your own YouTube Data API key on https://console.developers.google.com/apis/credentials and replace it in index.js

 > git clone https://github.com/Noxxys/youtube-search.git
 > cd youtube-search
 > npm install

-Get your own YouTube Data API key on https://console.developers.google.com/apis/credentials and replace it in index.js

 > npm start
 ```